-- 1. In Special Management Zones, for the purposes of FPPR s.12.4(1), as a Strategy, each Holder: - Adopts VILUP Order Objectives 1(c) and 2 for the net area to be reforested within a cutblock; and - b.
-Where cutblocks are larger than 5 ha, each Holder will implement VILUP Order Objective 1(b) by applying a cutblock configuration consistent with FPPR s.64(4); - 2.
+- In Special Management Zones, as a Strategy, each Holder will comply with FPPR s.64 and the VILUP Order Objectives 1(b-c) and 2 for the net area to be reforested within a cutblock by: - a.
+For VILUP Order Objectives 1(b-c): - i.
+Employing a clearcut or any suitable silviculture system with more basal area retention on cutblocks up to 5 ha; - ii.
+Employing a Retention Silviculture System or a suitable silviculture system which maintains at least 50% forest influence in the harvest area of a cutblock between 5 and 40 ha; or - b.
+For VILUP Order Objective 2, for cutblocks larger than those allowed in ss.1.a.i-ii, for recovery of timber that was damaged by fire insects, wind or other similar events, the cutblock will incorporate structural characteristics of natural disturbances and be developed after consultation and agreement with the Natural Resources District; - 2.
 In Special Management Zones, for the purposes of FPPR s.12.4(2), as a Strategy, each Holder must not harvest timber on a New Cutblock, unless: - a.
-All Existing Cutblocks that are adjacent to the New Cutblock meet the requirements set out in s.3 of this Strategy, or - The combined area of the New Cutblock and any Non-Conforming Portions that are immediately Adjacent to the New Cutblock does not exceed the requirements relating to cutblock size set out in s.1 of this Strategy;
+All Existing Cutblocks that are adjacent to the New Cutblock meet the requirements set out in s.3 of this Strategy, or - b.
+The combined area of the New Cutblock and any Non-Conforming Portions that are immediately Adjacent to the New Cutblock does not exceed the requirements relating to cutblock size set out in s.1 of this Strategy;

 - 3. For the purposes of s.2.a, an Existing Cutblock must meet the criteria set out in one of the following paragraphs: - a.
-At least 75% of the net area to be reforested of the Existing Cutblock is stocked such that the average height of the tallest 100 trees per ha on the area is a minimum of 3 m and or
+At least 75% of the net area to be reforested of the Existing Cutblock is stocked such that the average height of the tallest 100 trees per ha on the area is a minimum of 3 m and

 - Is stocked in accordance with the applicable stocking standards for that cutblock; or - ii.
-Is stocked with at least 500 trees per ha of a commercially valuable species that are at least 1.3 m in height;
+Is stocked with at least 500 trees per ha of a commercially valuable species that are at least 1.3 m in height.